 retains a copy in the customer’s file for three years; and

-documents the date sent to HHSC in TWIST Counselor Notes.
+documents the date sent to HHSC in Case Notes.

 Boards must ensure that when a customer voluntarily withdraws from TANF, the customer is notified of the following:

 The customer must continue to meet the Choices participation requirements.